JoseFerreira99/MobiAlert/README.md

 `sudo python3 realinic.py`

-If you want to start the program automattically then you need to acess:
+If you want to start the program automattically, then on the Raspberry PI Zero W you need to acess:

-  `/etc/rc.local` ,
+  `/etc/rc.local`

-Isinde the file, scroll to the end of it and write the following command:
+Once inside the file, scroll to the end of it and write the following command:

 `#sudo python3 'filepath_to_file' &`